kyle-rader/rust-web-app/client/TESTING.md

-# Testing Guide for Automata Games Client
+# Testing Guide for RustWebApp Client

 This document provides a comprehensive guide to testing the SvelteJS frontend application.